ory/k8s/docs/helm/hydra-maester.md

 ## Configuration

-- `URL` defines the fully qualified domain name of ORY Hydra's service running on your Kubernetes cluster.
-- `port` defines the port that exposes ORY Hydra's API.
-- `enabled_namespaces` defines the namespaces in which instances of `oauth2clients.hydra.ory.sh/v1alpha1` CR can be created.
+- `enabledNamespaces` defines the namespaces in which instances of `oauth2clients.hydra.ory.sh/v1alpha1` CR can be created.
 By default, users are allowed to create CR instances only in the controller's native namespace.

 You can set the values in values.yaml file or using --set syntax of Helm during chart installation.